Simplify 3D upgrade!? Woot! With the news that Simplify 3D finally is getting an update (official!), what would you most like to see?

 Simplify 3D, unlike the other slicers in this series, is commercial software.
 At $150 USD it costs more money to buy than some people pay for their 3d printer!
 Do the features justify the price?
 In this part 3 of 4, let’s take a deeper look at why you might purchase this premium 3D printing software […]

 Cura is a popular slicer, in particular with Bowden style 3D printers.
 In this part 2 of 4, let’s take a deep look at this 3D printing software.

 Which slicer software is right for your 3D printing?
 In this part 1 of 4 we look at Slic3r.

 3D printing is becoming more popular to the general public.
 As we talk to friends and family about what we 3D print, they may not understand some of the terms that we use.
-To address this, I have developed a short lexicon of terms used in 3D printing.
-As a teacher I like teaching with […]
+To address this, I have developed a short lexicon on 3D printing terms.
+As a teacher I like teaching with analogies, so when […]

 So there are many slicers on the web these days : Cura, Slic3r, KISSlicer and the ‘new’ kid on the block : CraftWare.
 CraftWare is a free slicer made by CraftUnique primarily for their Craftbot Plus printer range however (just like the others ) it works with just about any printer that accepts G-Code.
 So […]

 A few minutes ago I was rolling into my fb timeline and found this post about a comparison made between the most common slicers: Slic3r – http://slic3r.org/ Cura – https://ultimaker.com/en/products/ Simplify3D – https://www.simplify3d.com/ Craftware – https://craftunique.com/craftware To evaluate these slicers, Angus (the guy in the video) choose these topics: – STL Loading Speed – Usability […]